jazzyinstyle/rsa-keygen-jwks/README.md

 # rsa-keygen-jwks

-This library helps you to generate a new set of RSA public and private keys (in [PEM](https://knowledge.digicert.com/quovadis/ssl-certificates/ssl-general-topics/what-is-pem-format.html)) format together with the JWKS [(Json Web Key Set)](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets#:~:text=The%20JSON%20Web%20Key%20Set,using%20the%20RS256%20signing%20algorithm.) that are used for [JWT](https://jwt.io/) authentication implementation.
+This library helps you to generate a new set of RSA public and private keys (in [PEM](https://knowledge.digicert.com/quovadis/ssl-certificates/ssl-general-topics/what-is-pem-format.html)) format together with the JWKS [(JSON Web Key Set)](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets#:~:text=The%20JSON%20Web%20Key%20Set,using%20the%20RS256%20signing%20algorithm.) that are used for [JWT](https://jwt.io/) authentication implementation.

 In a common use-case: